Pay for care at home

 Disability-related expenditure

-If your income is made up of a disability-related income from the Department for Work and Pensions, you may be able to claim for extra expenditure that results from your disability or infirmity.
+If your income is made up of a disability related benefit (Disability Living Allowance, Personal Independence Payment, or attendance allowance), you may be able to claim for extra expenditure that results from your disability or infirmity.

 You can tell us about disability-related costs in your assessment, such as: